 They have an incessant need to express love, and an often equally incessant need to be loved and accepted.
 Their desire to be loved forces them to encounter difficulty when it comes to rejecting people.
 They'll put all of their negativities aside and do what they do best; provide help.
 Unfortunately, saying “yes” to everything is an unhealthy habit that needs to be broken.

-Caregivers need to learn to help only when it's necessary.
+The Caregiver archetype needs to learn to help only when it's necessary.
 Offering a helping hand too often and too freely requires a hefty amount of their resources and energy; energy which can be put into helping people who are in greater need.

 Caregivers should also learn how they can allocate more time for themselves and their own personal goals for self-development and self-growth.
 Caregivers have to spend some time on their own figuring out what truly makes them happy in order to counter their weaknesses.